 Please join me for a few moments to learn more about the person who has had the most impact on my life ~ my mother.

-When I first said I would join the campaign, I told them I would choose my elderly mother as the main person to thank for shaping my life.
-Mum has been my rock, all through my life, so I wanted to share the story of her impact on me with my blog readers, and to talk about this wonderful campaign which is designed to express thanks, through the story of my “mum.”
+Mum has been my rock, all through my life, so I wanted to share the story of her impact on me with my blog readers, and talk about the woman I call “mum.”

 The photo below is but a tiny part of her collection of photos and shows bits of my life and my family’s life with my mother.